thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

    boolean isOneWay()
 ```

-Thingsboard provide following Actions out of the box:
+ThingsBoard provides the following Actions out of the box:

   - [Telemetry Plugin Action](/docs/reference/actions/telemetry-plugin-action) - system action that push data to system [Telemetry Plugin](/docs/reference/plugins/telemetry/).
   - [Send Mail Action](/docs/reference/actions/send-mail-action) - action that allows to send emails.
 You can specify templates for email body and recipients.